2001 Bangladeshi general election

 General elections were held in Bangladesh on 1 October 2001.
 The 300 seats of the Jatiya Sangsad were contested by 1,935 candidates representing 54 parties and 484 independents.
 The elections were the second to be held under the caretaker government concept, introduced in 1996.

-The result was a victory for the Four Party Alliance of the Bangladesh Nationalist Party (BNP), Jamaat-e-Islami Bangladesh, Jatiya Party (Manju) and Islami Oikya Jote.
-BNP leader Khaleda Zia became Prime Minister.
+The result was a victory for the Four Party Alliance of the Bangladesh Nationalist Party (BNP), Jamaat-e-Islami Bangladesh, Jatiya Party (Manju), and Islami Oikya Jote.
+BNP leader Khaleda Zia became prime minister.

+The election was a loss for the Awami League (AL).
+The main issues of the election revolved around the performance of the incumbent Sheikh Hasina/AL government.
+The AL argued that it had overseen a strong economic performance, while political opponents highlighted organized crime, corruption, and violence, and accused the AL of acting subordinate to the Indian government.

 Background

-The Seventh Parliament headed by Prime Minister Sheikh Hasina was dissolved on 13 July 2001, having completed its designated 5-year term (the first parliamentary administration to ever do so) and power was transferred to the caretaker government headed by Justice Latifur Rahman.
+The Seventh Parliament, headed by Prime Minister Sheikh Hasina, was dissolved on 13 July 2001, having completed its designated 5-year term (the first parliamentary administration to ever do so), and power was transferred to the caretaker government headed by Justice Latifur Rahman.

 Shortly after being sworn in as Chief Advisor, Latifur Rahman initiated a major administrative reshuffle, removing 13 secretaries, including the Principal Secretary to the Prime Minister's Office.
 The move generated significant public and political discussion at the time.
 The BNP demanded a crackdown on illegal arms and the arrest of criminals prior to the general election.
 During a meeting with journalists, BNP Chairperson Khaleda Zia expressed confidence in winning a two-thirds majority, or at the very least, a clear majority.
 The caretaker government soon launched a nationwide special operation, dividing the country into 68 sectors to carry out the campaign.
 Meanwhile, Awami League President Sheikh Hasina raised concerns about the neutrality of the caretaker government during the election campaign, accusing it of acting in alignment with BNP directives.